thesaitama/slackphoto/README.md

 # slackphoto
 A randam photo uploader for Slack.
-This Script post your photos at random to Slack.
+This Script post your photos to Slack randomly.
 You will discover unexpected discoveries when used between families.

 ## Requirements